 Cytoplasmic mRNA decay represses RNA polymerase II transcription during early apoptosis

-Christopher Duncan-Lewis, Ella Hartenian and Britt Glaunsinger
+Christopher Duncan-Lewis, Ella Hartenian, Valeria King and Britt A. Glaunsinger

 Crosstalk between RNA polymerase II transcription and cytoplasmic mRNA degradation often leads to compensatory changes in gene expression.
 Here, we reveal that widespread mRNA decay during early apoptosis represses RNAPII transcription, indicative of positive (rather than compensatory) feedback.
 This repression requires active degradation of cytoplasmic mRNA, which leads to impaired recruitment of components of the transcription preinitiation complex to promoter DNA.
 Thus, accelerated mRNA decay leads to the repression of mRNA transcription, thereby amplifying the shutdown of gene expression.
 This highlights a conserved gene regulatory mechanism by which cells respond to threats.